GenericMappingTools/pygmt/doc/contributing.md

 ### Wrapping a new GMT module

-Wrapping a new GMT module in PyGMT is usually a big task, which will progress quicker and smoother if done in **small, maneable chunks**.
+Wrapping a new GMT module in PyGMT is usually a big task, which will progress quicker and smoother if done in **small, manageable chunks**.
 This section gives an overview of the specific tasks involved in wrapping a new module.

 1. Create a ['Wrapper for `<module-name>`' feature request issue](#request-wrapper-for-gmt-module).